George-Miao/vipine/README.md

 - [x] Open box Typescript support\*
 - [x] Rapid development experience brought by Vite

-\* Only in .ts files, no in html/AlpineJS unfortunately
+\* Only in .ts files, not in html/AlpineJS unfortunately

 ## Usage